Prime Minister of Ethiopia: Origins and history

 The office of prime minister has been consistently used in modern Ethiopian history.
 Prior to the establishment of modern government institutions, Ethiopia was an absolute monarchy with the King of Kings presiding as the absolute ruler of Ethiopia.
 The role of head of government emerged as a cabinet position in the late 18th and early 19th centuries following the introduction of modern government by Emperor Menelik II.
 The heads of government of Ethiopia have been the chief minister (1909–1943), and then the prime minister (1943–present).
 The 1995 Constitution transformed Ethiopia into a parliamentary republic and made the prime minister the chief executive of Ethiopia.

-Absolute monarchy era (1270–1974)
+Solomonic Dynasty (1270–1931) and Modern Absolute Monarchy (1931–1974)

 The chief minister of Ethiopia

 The first head of government at the cabinet level was Habte Giyorgis Dinagde as the emperor's loyal chief minister under Emperor Menelik II.
 The chief minister was the chair of the cabinet and the Ministry of Defense, who served at the pleasure of the King of Kings, the absolute ruler.
-In modern Ethiopian history there were three chief ministers, including Tafari Makonnen under Empress Zewditu and Betwoded Wolde Tzaddick under Emperor Haile Selassie.
+In modern Ethiopian history there have been three chief ministers, including Tafari Makonnen under Empress Zewditu and Betwoded Wolde Tzaddick under Emperor Haile Selassie.